-- Meeting regularly with referral agencies to discuss sharing as a housing option. - Providing training at hostels or supported accommodation (Watch this space for our hostel training toolkit). - Using peer mentors to promote the positives of sharing (see our section on peer support in chapter five).
+- Meeting regularly with referral agencies to discuss sharing as a housing option. - Providing training at hostels or supported accommodation (watch this space for our hostel training toolkit). - Using peer mentors to promote the positives of sharing (see our section on peer support in chapter five).

-3. Understanding landlords and shared tenancies
+Chapter Three: Understanding landlords and shared tenancies

-- Identify your landlords what matters to them will be different dependent on their priorities. - Ensure you know about Houses in Multiple Occupation (HMO) licensing in your local area. - Ensure you know about tenancy agreements and licenses.
+- Identify your landlords what matters to them will be different dependent on their priorities. - Ensure you inform landlords of their legal obligation to register. - Ensure you know about Houses in Multiple Occupation (HMO) licensing in your local area. - Ensure you know about tenancy agreements.